-There are times in life when two perfect things come together to create something that is absolutely sublime.
-Sometimes they’re two people, other times it’s the perfect song and mood, but Chocolate Covered Cashew Day celebrates the coming together of a nut and bean to create what may very well be the penultimate snack food.
+But, topping all of that, Chocolate Covered Cashew Day celebrates the coming together of a nut and bean to create what may very well be the penultimate snack food!

-Rich flavorful chocolate wrapped around the distinctly nutty flavor of roasted cashew, could you imagine anything better?
-If you can, we’d love to hear about it, because Chocolate Covered Cashew Day just blows our tastebuds out of the water!
+Rich, flavorful chocolate wrapped around the distinctly nutty flavor of roasted cashew nuts.
+Could anyone imagine anything better?
+For those who think they can, it seems unbelievable, because Chocolate Covered Cashew Day just blows almost anyone’s taste buds out of the water!

-The cashew tree is an evergreen that develops quite an unusual fruit, even more, unusual for the fact that the nut actually grows ‘under’ the fruit, rather than in the middle of it.
+The cashew tree is an evergreen (from the Anacardium occidentale family) that develops quite an unusual fruit, even more unusual for the fact that the nut actually grows ‘under’ the fruit, rather than in the middle of it.
 In fact, there’s a special name for nuts that grow in this way, they’re called an ‘accessory fruit’.
-Little known to those outside of Brazil is the fact that the fruit itself, called the Cashew Apple, is edible as well!
+Little known to the common person is the fact that the fruit itself, called the Cashew Apple, is edible as well!

-Then we have chocolate, and if you’re not familiar with chocolate you must be living under a tree somewhere… On another planet.
-However, the chocolate bean comes from the Cacao tree and has been cultivated for almost 3000 years in Mesoamerica, (that’s Central and parts of South America).
-It was originally eaten bitter, without sweetener, but since has come into its own in a wide variety of flavors including milk and dark chocolate, and our personal favorite, white.
+Just as important as the story of the cashew nut, history provided humans with chocolate.
+The chocolate bean comes from the cacao tree and has been cultivated for almost 3000 years in Mesoamerica, which is the area that includes both Central American and parts of South America.
+Chocolate was originally eaten in its bitter form, without sweetener.
+Since then, it has come into its own in a wide variety of flavors including milk and dark chocolate, as well as other varieties.

-At some point in the past, a genius was born who realized that these two flavors needed to come together and be joined in delicious culinary matrimony.
-Out of this stroke of genius was born the Chocolate Covered Cashew, and if there is a more perfect treat out there, we certainly don’t know what it is.
+At some point in the past, a genius was born who realized that these two flavors cashews and chocolate!) needed to come together and be joined in delicious culinary matrimony.
+Out of this stroke of brilliance was born the Chocolate Covered Cashew, and if there is a more perfect treat out there, we certainly don’t know what it is.

 Crazy about chocolate?
 We think you'll like these...